neicnordic/serverless-workshop/exercise/README.md

 faas build -f ./myfunction.yml [--shrinkwrap]
 ```

-It is possible to understand how faas builds a function by exploring the build folder if you employ the dry run `shrinkwrap` flag.
-This will not build the function, but instead put in the build folder all building blocks of your function, including the watchdog definition.
+It is possible to understand how faas builds a function by exploring the "build" folder if you employ the dry run `shrinkwrap` flag.
+This will not build the function, but instead put in the "build" folder all building blocks of your function, including the watchdog definition.
 The classic Watchdog forks one process per request giving the highest level of portability, but the newer version enables a http mode where that same process can be re-used repeatedly to offset the latency of forking.
 Below you can find a conceptual diagram of an invocation of the Watchdog:

 ![alt text](https://raw.githubusercontent.com/neicnordic/serverless-workshop/master/exercise/watchdog.jpg)